 Simon became the Managing Director of Shine in 2012, after joining Shine Lawyers in 1988 and becoming a partner of the firm in 1995.
+This year Simon celebrates 35 years at Shine.

 Simon is a former National President of the Australian Lawyers' Alliance (ALA), chaired the ALA's National Workers Compensation Special Interest Group and sits on the Board of Governors of the American Association of Justice.
 Simon has particular expertise in and is an acknowledged leader in workers' compensation and is a Queensland Law Society Accredited Specialist in personal injury law.
 He has given evidence at numerous government inquiries, has assisted in drafting legislation and has been a regular speaker at national and state conferences in this field.